NYX (2003 series)

 NYX is a limited series of comic books by Marvel Comics, consisting of seven issues, published between 2003 and 2005.

-It is written by Joe Quesada with art by Joshua Middleton (issues #1–4) and Rob Teranishi (issues #5-7).
+It is written by Joe Quesada with art by Joshua Middleton (issues #1–4) and Rob Teranishi (issues #5–7).
 NYX stands for District X, New York City.

 The series features homeless teenage mutants in New York City: time-freezing Kiden, shape-shifting Tatiana, body-shifting Bobby, his mysterious brother Lil Bro, the female clone of Wolverine (X-23), and Cameron, a woman with no powers.

-The series featured the first comic book appearance of X-23, a character originally created on the X-Men: Evolution cartoon.
-Although the series was cancelled in 2005, 2009 saw the 6-issue miniseries, NYX: No Way Home.
+The third issue of the series featured the first comic book appearance of X-23, a character created on the X-Men: Evolution cartoon.
+Although the series was cancelled in 2005, a sequel 6-issue miniseries titled NYX: No Way Home was released in 2009.

+A second volume was published from July 2024 to April 2025 as part of the X-Men: From the Ashes event which relaunches the X-Men line.
+The series focuses on former X-Men students and Kamala Khan as they adapt to life in New York City in the post-Krakoan Age, where mutants are hated and feared even more due to the actions of Orchis.
+Laura Kinney (formerly X-23) and Kiden Nixon are the only returning characters.